kode-logger/game-reaper/README.md

 # Game-Reaper

-A program that Leeches games from third-party websites.
+A program that gathers data about a searched game from several third-party sites and gives you a short detail on the game.

-`Only for Educational Purpose, using for illegal purpose will not be appreciated.`
+**Only for Educational Purpose and Evaluation Purpose, using for illegal purpose will not be appreciated.**